-There is a long simmering debate in the product management community revolving around product managers and P&L statements.
-Do product managers really need access to product P&L statement?
+There is a long-simmering debate in the product management community revolving around product managers and P&L statements.
+Do product managers really need access to the product P&L statement?
 Does each product line need its own P&L statement?
 Should product managers “own” the P&L and be the CEO of their product?

 McElroy became Secretary of Defense in 1957 under Eisenhower.
 He also advised Stanford University where he had a significant impact on two entrepreneurs – Bill Hewlett and David Packard.
-“They interpreted the Brand Man ethos as putting decision making as close as possible to the customer, and making the product manager the voice of the customer internally.
-In the seminal book The Hewlett-Packard Way this policy is credited with sustaining Hewlett-Packard’s 50 year record of unbroken 20% year-on-year growth between 1943 and 1993.”[i]
-This approach became the foundation of tech product management.
+“They interpreted the Brand Man ethos as putting decision making as close as possible to the customer and making the product manager the voice of the customer internally.
+In the seminal book The Hewlett-Packard Way, this policy is credited with sustaining Hewlett-Packard’s 50-year record of unbroken 20% year-on-year growth between 1943 and 1993] This approach became the foundation of tech product management.

 “A good product manager is the CEO of the product.
 A good product manager takes full responsibility and measures themselves in terms of the success of the product.
 They are responsible for right product/right time and all that entails.
 A good product manager knows the context going in (the company, our revenue funding, competition, etc.), and they take responsibility for devising and executing a winning plan (no excuses).”

-Ben’s post was a re-launching pad for the belief that contemporary product managers should have access to their product’s P&L.
+Ben’s post was the launching pad for the belief that contemporary product managers should have access to their product’s P&L.

 “We have all heard this analogy about Product Management.
 Either on meet-ups or General Assembly, Lean Startup, Design Thinking or whatever your latest thing is, there is someone who will mention the awesomeness of being a product manager and how you get all this ownership and it’s like being a mini CEO.
 (Queue: young “product” guy with *** all over his eyes) To be true, yes product management is amazing, but please for the love of whoever you believe in, don’t say the CEO crap again. ( Actually I’m on a crusade to ban this.)
 There is something shameful for me on this line, maybe it’s the bragging maybe it’s the cynic in me (which coincidentally has increased since I got into Product Management).